Blogs & News

 Employers have to be very careful when implementing their discretionary performance based bonus systems if they do not want them to become an entitlement.
 Even when a matrix of employment documents “have been prepared with a high degree of technical drafting skill and diligence”, it is possible that aspects which are intended to be absolutely discretionary will be found to be contractually binding.

-In the recent case of Russo v Westpac Banking Corporation [2015] FCCA 1086, the Federal Circuit Court of Australia (the “Court”) determined that Mr Russo (the “Plaintiff”) was entitled to a “discretionary” bonus as Westpac (the “Defendant”) breached a term in his contract which read:
+In a recent case, the Federal Circuit Court of Australia (the “Court”) determined that Mr R (the “Plaintiff”) was entitled to a “discretionary” bonus as Westpac (the “Defendant”) breached a term in his contract which read:

 “If your employment with Westpac is terminated on the basis of redundancy, your entitlements will be determined in accordance with the more favourable to you of any applicable industrial instrument or a relevant Westpac policy or procedure in accordance with the terms and conditions of that industrial instrument or policy.”